HelpListCrew/HelpListFE/README.md

 - [Future Features](#future-features)
 - [Contributors](#contributors)

-## HelpList Mission:
-It is estimated that over 10 million Americans experience domestic violence annually.
-One of the main reasons people choose to stay in these types of situations is lack of resources.
-HelpList's mission is to crowdsource resources to lessen the burden for survivors, and make providing resources easy and accessible to the everyday person.

 ## About:
 - HelpList allows victims of domestic violence in collaboration with an organization, to create personalized wishlist's of needed items to post anonymously.